CodeAndCake/LearnPress/README.md

 1. Open Terminal (Mac) or a [Command Prompt](http://windows.microsoft.com/en-gb/windows-vista/open-a-command-prompt-window) (Windows).
 * Install [Node.JS](https://nodejs.org/)

-	Check if you have Node.JS installed
+	To check if you have Node.JS installed..
 	In Terminal / CP, type `npm` and press the `↲` (Enter) key
 * Install [bower](http://bower.io/)

-	Check if you have bower installed
+	To check if you have bower installed..
 	Type `bower` and press the `↲` (Enter) key
 * If you're on Windows, install [msysgit](https://msysgit.github.io/)
-* Navigate to the LearnPress folder
+* *Navigate* to the `LearnPress` folder

-	In Mac, drag the LearnPress folder onto the Terminal app icon In Windows, drag the LearnPress folder inside CP, then change `C:` to `cd`, so that you'll end up with something like `cd  \wamp\www\YOUR_SITE_NAME\wp-content\themes\LearnPress`
+	On Mac, drag the LearnPress folder onto the Terminal app icon

+	On Windows, drag the LearnPress folder inside CP, then change `C:` to `cd`, so that you'll end up with something like `cd  \wamp\www\YOUR_SITE_NAME\wp-content\themes\LearnPress`
 * Type in `bower install` and press the `↲` (Enter) key

-	Bower will install the components listed in `bower.json`.
+	Bower will install the **components** listed in `bower.json`.

 	LearnPress comes with HTML5Boilerplate and Skeleton.